 Meru is home to the Big Five.
-Elephants migrate through the park and big herds can sometimes be encountered.
+Elephants migrate through the park and big herds encountered.
 Big cats are more difficult to spot, but it isn’t rare to have a sighting all to you.
 Northern Kenya specials include beisa oryx, reticulated giraffe, and the odd-looking gerenuk.
 The rare Grevy’s zebra occurs alongside the more common Burchell’s zebra.

 Meru offers good overall wildlife viewing and is home to the Big Five.
 Elephants are particularly common and relaxed.
 Big cat sightings are hit-and-miss.
 There is a chance of spotting a white rhino or black rhino in the drive-in rhino sanctuary, although the vegetation is extremely thick.
 Hippos and Nile crocodiles are common along the Tana River.

-Most people will appreciate Meru National Park for its northern specials, which are animals that are specially adapted to arid conditions.
+Most people appreciate Meru National Park for its northern specials, which are animals specially adapted to arid conditions.
 The reticulated giraffe is distinguishable by its dramatic pattern.
 Grevy’s zebra occur alongside the smaller and more common Burchell’s zebra.
 This is one of few places to encounter the shy lesser kudu and the impressive-looking beisa oryx.
 Most odd of them all is the gerenuk with its elongated neck.

-Meru can be visited throughout the year, but the best time is in the Dry season from June to September, when animals congregate around predictable water sources.
+Meru visited throughout the year, but the best time is in the Dry season from June to September, when animals congregate around predictable water sources.
 Wildlife viewing is usually more difficult during the long rains (March to May) and short rains (October to November).
 At this time the grass tends to be very high, making spotting animals more difficult.
 Elephants migrate out of the park in the rainy season.

 With more than 300 species recorded, Meru is an excellent birding destination.
 It has several northern Kenya specials, including the impressive Somali ostrich, Boran cisticola, and vulturine guineafowl.
 The noisy yellow-necked spurfowl is very common and the sought-after Hinde’s babbler can sometimes be spotted as well.
 The rivers running through the park offer the right habitat for Pel’s fishing owl, the elusive African finfoot, and the localized golden palm weaver as well as more common water birds.